Mathenge-Alex/SearchGithub/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Copyright and Licence
+The project is governed by an MIT Licence.
+Copyright (c) 2022 Alex Mathenge.